 At the request of the Board of Directors and the Audit and Finance Committee management has developed a permanent global enterprise risk management ("ERM") framework to assist the Group in managing uncertainty in Bekaert's value creation process on an explicit basis.

 The framework consists of the identification, assessment and prioritization of the major risks confronting Bekaert, and of the continuous reporting and monitoring of those major risks (including the development and implementation of risk mitigation plans).

 The risks are identified in five risk categories: business, operational, financial, corporate and country risks.
 The identified risks are classified on two axes: probability and impact or consequence.
 Decisions are made and action plans defined to mitigate the identified risks.

 Also the risk sensitivity evolution (decrease, increase, stable) is measured to address the effectiveness of the action implementation and potential risk context changes.

-Bekaert's 2016 ERM report includes among others, the following potential risks:
+Bekaert's 2017 ERM report includes among others, the following potential risks:

-- overall pressure on profitability (e.g. general overcapacity in a weak economic environment); - political/economic/social instability in emerging countries (e.g. Venezuela, Russia); - globalizing competition; - asset and profit concentration (e.g. in one city); - intellectual property risk (overall and permanent risk); - non-compliance risk with local regulations and with the Bekaert standards; - wire rod price volatility and source dependency; - evolution of environmental regulations; - creditworthiness of customers; and - the risk of failure of the banking system in specific countries.
+- " overall pressure on profitability - " political/economic/social instability in emerging countries (e.g. Venezuela, Russia); - " globalizing competition; - " asset and profit concentration (e.g. in one city); - " intellectual property risk (overall and permanent risk); - " non-compliance risk with local regulations and with the Bekaert standards; - " wire rod price volatility and source dependency; - " evolution of environmental regulations; - " creditworthiness of customers; and - " the risk of failure of the banking system in specific countries.